Month: October 2013

 Accidental Death Insurance

 Unlike traditional life insurance, where acceptance is really dependent on your medical history and health status; accidental death insurance does not require any medical exams.
-Qualification is mainly based on current occupation and annual income.
-So persons with pre-existing medical conditions can apply for accidental death coverage.
-What may be surprising is that an accidental death insurance policy is relatively inexpensive.
-Premiums can be less than $70 a month for a $1 Million policy.
+Qualification is based primarily on current occupation and annual income.